 Altitude Range: 2, 850 to 5,500m

-Best time to travel: March to April, autumn season
+Best time to travel: March to April, the autumn season

-Dhorpatan Hunting reserve is the only one hunting reserve in the country, was established in 1987, covers a certain area of Myagdi, Baglung, and Rukum district, in the Dhaulagiri Himal of Western Nepal.
+Dhorpatan Hunting reserve is the only hunting reserve in the nation, was established in 1987, and covers around 1325 square kilometers in certain areas of Myagdi, Baglung, and Rukum districts, in the Dhaulagiri Himal of Western Nepal.
+Its elevation ranges from 2850 meters to 5500 meters, and its climatic zones include temperate, alpine, and snowline.

-The landscapes in this area are filled with Marsland and meadows, characterized by highly developed mixed- hardwood vegetation at a lower altitude and numerous species of plants of drier climate at the Northern side.
+The landscapes in this area are filled with Marsland and meadows, characterized by highly developed mixed-hardwood vegetation at a lower altitude and numerous species of plants of drier climate on the Northern side.
 Numerous species of trees include pine, fir, hemlock, rhododendron, oak, birch, spruce, and juniper.
-Endangered species such as Musk deer, Red Panda, Danphe and Cheer pheasant are protected in this area.
+Endangered species such as Musk deer, Red pandas, Danphe, and Cheer pheasant are protected in this area.
 The higher region is covered with snow throughout the year.
 Constituents of all these above species, along with many small water resources, lush green grasslands, and altitudinal variation provides attractive scenic beauty.
-The hunting in this area is the main attraction for visitors.
+Hunting in this area is the main attraction for visitors.
 Also, you can explore the culture of the nearer village community.

-For hunting game, a license is issued from the Department of National park and Wildlife Conservation located in Kathmandu.
-Hunting is seasonal, besides hunting you can see the protected animals, plants out there.
+For hunting games, a license is issued from the Department of National park and Wildlife Conservation located in Kathmandu.
+Hunting is seasonal, besides hunting you can see the protected animals and plants out there.